entrey/js-summary/README.md

 - procedures: a function may be called to perform a sequence of steps.
 - I/O: some functions exist to communicate with other parts of the system, such as the screen, storage, system logs, or network.

-In functions, the `this` keyword refers to the the object that the function belongs to.
+In functions, the `this` keyword refers to the object that the function belongs to.

 <details>
   <summary>2.1.
 Pure and Impure functions</summary>